RichardLitt/2117.91USD/_posts/2018-03-18-13-02-jekyll-scheduler-builds-on-command.md

 date: 2018-03-18T13:02:37Z
 ---

 Ok.
-I've ordered my dirty chia latte, the champion's drink of choice that I normally reserve for when I have a free point on my card, because it's just that much more expensive that a normal drink.
+I've ordered my dirty chai latte, the champion's drink of choice that I normally reserve for when I have a free point on my card, because it's just that much more expensive that a normal drink.
 Now I'm hyped up (and still incredibly tired), it's after 11, and I still haven't done any substantive work today.

 Incidentally, I've gone and looked at my student loan.
 It's accrued over a dollar of interest from yesterday, so it's not $2117.91 anymore, but it doesn't matter - I'll pay it off tomorrow when I can call the company and make sure that the funds go to the right account (it's lumped with another $4,000 4.5%APR loan that I'm not worried about at the moment).
 That's exciting.